UffizziCloud/about_uffizzi/README.md

 # Uffizzi Cloud
-This repository contains basic information about [Uffizzi Cloud](https://uffizzi.cloud)
+This repository contains basic information about [Uffizzi Cloud](https://uffizzi.cloud).

 ## About
 Uffizzi is a cloud platform that makes it Easy-like-Uffizzi to deploy and manage your applications and databases in the cloud.
 Traditional clouds like AWS, Azure and GCP are great if you need a highly customized cloud, but their hundreds of options require time and expertise.
 Designed to be simple enough for a junior developer but purpose-built for professional applications, Uffizzi automates the complicated setup process typical of other cloud platforms to give you reliable, scalable and secure infrastructure — every time.

 ## Features
 - [x] Deploy from Docker Hub
 - [ ] Deploy from GitHub (coming Fall 2020)
+- [ ] CI/CD (coming Fall 2020)
-- [x] PostgreSQL
+- [x] Fully managed PostgreSQL
-- [x] MySQL
+- [x] Fully managed MySQL
-- [ ] Microsoft SQL Server (coming Fall 2020)
+- [ ] Fully managed Microsoft SQL Server (coming Fall 2020)
+- [x] Automated database backups
 - [ ] Object (bucket) storage (coming Fall 2020)
 - [x] One-click deploys
+- [x] Enterprise-grade security
 - [x] Auto-scaling
 - [x] Load balancing
 - [x] High availability (multi-zonal deployments)